17 Feb No Hoof, No Horse!

 Vitamin and mineral supplementation must be balanced.
 For example, feeding too much zinc can also cause a secondary copper deficiency and can result in making hoof quality worse, not better.
 Some pastures don’t provide enough calcium and phosphorus while almost all Australian pastures don’t contain enough copper, zinc, selenium or iodine to support a horse’s requirements, especially for broodmares and growing horses.
 These minerals are crucial for bone development, muscle function, hoof health, coat colour and the maintenance of healthy cartilage and a strong immune system.

 As most Australian pastures are deficient in some way, the simplest way to correct mineral deficiencies is to use a broad spectrum mineral supplement.
 For horses to benefit from the full nutritional value of any one mineral, adequate quantities of all other minerals must be present in the diet.
 Mineral supplements are designed to fill the gap left by pastures without adding excess energy to diets that can lead to problems with hoof health.
 A supplement designed to promote hoof and coat health will be fortified with the following nutrients while maintaining a balanced level of all minerals.
-When choosing a supplement for hoof health it is important to avoid those that only contain biotin, as there are a number of other nutrients that are also imperative to hoof and coat condition.
+When choosing a supplement for hoof health instead of going straight to biotin for the solution, choose a product that contains sufficent levels of important minerals in addition to biotin.
+Balance is the main priority because if copper and zinc are deficient in the diet and causing weak/brittle hooves, no amount of biotin on its own will fix the issue.

 Important Nutrients for Hoof Health